St. Peter Claver Catholic Church

-Manning Architects assisted in the renovations of St. Peter Claver Catholic Church after it was damaged during Hurricane Katrina in 2005.
-The building received twenty-four feet of flood water.
+Manning Architects renovated St. Peter Claver Catholic Church after it was damaged during Hurricane Katrina and inundated with twenty-four feet of floodwater.

-Manning Architects used a highly hand-crafted detailing approach in the balcony design, combined with a contemporary glass wall that forms a narthex at the rear of the church.
-The Adinkra custom glass symbols represent the history associated with St. Peter Claver, who is the patron saint of slaves and African people due to his life-long commitment to empowering and helping African-Americans.
-In 1920 the Josephite Fathers bought the church and dedicated it to St. Peter Claver, since then, the church has been a symbol of strength and resilience within the community.
+Manning Architects used a detailed approach to the handcrafted balcony design.
+The balcony and a contemporary glass wall form the narthex at the entrance of the church.
+The design team incorporated Adinkra custom glass symbols signifying the history of St. Peter Claver, the patron saint of slaves and African people due to his life-long commitment to empowering and helping African-Americans.
+In 1920, the Josephite Fathers bought the church and dedicated it to St. Peter Claver.
+Since then, the church has been a symbol of strength and resilience within the community.